 Backyard lawn conversions can also qualify, provided a minimum of 200 square feet of lawn is converted in the backyard.

 At least 50% of the project area must be covered with low-water-use plants when mature.
 Non-planted areas must be covered with at least three inches of mulch.

-If residence is in a neighborhood governed by an HOA, printed approval letter from HOA management needs to be submitted with the application.
+If residence is in a neighborhood governed by an HOA, an approval letter from HOA management needs to be submitted with the application.

-All projects must be approved prior to removing the lawn to be converted.
-Projects cannot begin until Notice to Proceed has been issued by Zone 7 or your local water retailer.
+All projects must be approved prior to lawn removal.
+Projects cannot begin until a Notice to Proceed has been issued by Zone 7 or your local water retailer.

 Pre- and post-conversion site inspections may be required.

 Conversion must remain installed for a minimum of two years.